-[Update: Scene Secured] Technical Rescue Crews Respond After Report of Woman Trapped in Well East of Miranda
+[Update from HCSO] Technical Rescue Crews Respond After Report of Woman Trapped in Well East of Miranda

-Medical RescueEmergency crews are responding to an unusual rescue call in a mountain community east of Miranda, where a 34 year old woman is reported to have fallen into a well, according to radio traffic.
+Medical RescueEmergency crews are responding to an unusual rescue call in a mountain community east of Miranda, where a 34-year-old woman is reported to have fallen into a well, according to radio traffic.

 The call, reported just before noon, came in from the 9000 block of Dyerville Loop Road, dispatched as a code 3 medical emergency, meaning responders were sent with lights and sirens.
 Fruitland Ridge, Miranda, and Myers Flat volunteer fire departments were all dispatched to the scene.